search-rug/search-rug.github.io/_projects/2023-sutoyo-nlp-td.md

     email: "e.sutoyo@rug.nl"
   - name: "Andrea Capiluppi"
     email: "a.capiluppi@rug.nl"
-short: "Technical debt (TD) is an economical term used to depict non-optimal choices made in the software development process.
-It occurs usually when developers take shortcuts instead of following agreed upon development practices, and unchecked growth of technical debt can start to incur negative effects for software development processes.
-Technical debt detection and management is mainly done manually, and this is both slow and costly way of detecting technical debt.
+short: "Technical debt (TD) is an economic term used to depict non-optimal choices made in the software development process.
+It occurs usually when developers take shortcuts instead of following agreed-upon development practices, and unchecked growth of technical debt can start to incur negative effects on software development processes.
+Technical debt detection and management are mainly done manually, and this is both a slow and costly way of detecting technical debt.
 Automatic detection would solve this issue, but even state-of-the-art tools of today do not accurately detect the appearance of technical debt.
-Therefore, increasing the accuracy of automatic classification is of high importance, so that we could eliminate significant portion from the costs relating to technical debt detection."
+Therefore, increasing the accuracy of automatic classification is of high importance, so that we could eliminate a significant portion of the costs relating to technical debt detection."
 homepage: ""
 image: "images/projects/tdm-automation.png"
 funding: